 The serial communication settings (baud rate, data bit, stop bit and parity) of your application software must be identical to the serial communication settings of the iServer's serial port and your serial device's port connected to the iServer.
-You can use a Web browser to log into the iServer and configure its serial port's settings (see Section 4.3.4.A).
+You can use a Web browser to log into the iServer and configure its serial port's settings (see the iServer's manual for details).

-4.12 Mail Notifier Software
+4.11 Mail Notifier Software

-The Mail Notifier Software can only be used with our brand of instruments.
+The Mail Notifier Software can be used only with Newport Electronics' instruments.

 For complete information of how to use the Mail Notifier software, click on the Help menu of the main window.

-The Mail Notifier software generates email notifications for alarm conditions.
-Users can be notified automatically of alarm conditions monitored via internet connections throughout the world.
-By use of the email forwarding of alarm conditions, alarm conditions can be monitored on a network isolated from the internet and forwarded to connections on the Internet.
+The Mail Notifier software utilizes E-Mail notifications of alarm conditions of the devices having either embedded iServer board or connected via the stand alone iServer units, which reformats RS232/485 bus traffic into Ethernet packets.
+Hence users/operators can be notified automatically of alarm conditions monitored via internet connections throughout the world.
+By use of the E-Mail forwarding of alarm conditions, alarm conditions can be monitored on a network isolated from the internet and forwarded to connections on the Internet.

-The Mail Notifier utility operates under Windows 98, NT 4.0, 2000, and XP in conjunction with existing email that supports the MAPI messaging interface.
-If MS Outlook has been loaded, the MAPI support should be available.
+The Mail Notifier utility operates under Windows 95, 98, NT 4.0, and NT 2000 in conjunction with existing E-Mail that supports the MAPI messaging interface.
+If MS

+Outlook has been loaded, the MAPI support should be available.

-4.12.1 Installation
+4.11.1 Installation

-The Mail Notifier must be loaded on a computer running Microsoft Windows (versions specified earlier) using an email program that provides MAPI access.
+The Mail Notifier must be loaded on a computer running Microsoft Windows (versions specified earlier) and with a MAPI client software.
 Network access must be available between this computer and the iServer.
-Network access must also be available from this computer to the appropriate email server and from the email server to the recipient's email server.
+Network access must also be available from this computer to the appropriate E-Mail server and from the E-Mail server to the recipient's E-Mail server.